Skip to content

 Authentication

-Learn how to authenticate with the MsGine API using API tokens.
+Learn how to authenticate with the MsGine API using API keys.

 Overview

-All MsGine API requests must be authenticated using an API token passed in the Authorization header with the Bearer scheme.
+All MsGine API requests must be authenticated using an API key passed in the X-Api-Key header:

 http